-- Cross drains on access/livestock tracks - Improvements to hard standings to enable cleaning of livestock yard areas.
+- Cross drains on access/livestock tracks. - Improvements to hard standings to enable cleaning of livestock yard areas.

+This option is subject to a 10-year agreement.
 This will be highlighted in the agreement if your grant application is successful and you decide to proceed.